Last Updated on September 13, 2023 by Lawrence Berezin

 You can beat registration and Inspection parking tickets

 - Secondly, “Yikes, I didn’t realize my registration expired yesterday. ” Ca-ching!

-- “I didn’t receive my renewal registration sticker in the mail.
-But I still drove my car.
+- Or, “I didn’t receive my renewal registration sticker in the mail, but I still drove my car.
 “Ca-ching!

 But here’s how to fix them.